How to Make Pressed Flower Art in Glass — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 1Ensure your flowers are completely dry before pressing.
-Any moisture can lead to mold or discoloration within the glass.
+Any residual moisture can lead to mold or discoloration within the glass, compromising the longevity and appearance of your artwork.
+They should feel brittle to the touch.

 - 2Experiment with different types of flowers and leaves for varied textures and colors.
-Consider adding small twigs or seed pods for extra detail.
+Consider adding small twigs, seed pods, or even delicate butterfly wings (ethically sourced) for extra detail and visual appeal, but ensure they are also completely dry.

-- 4If you don't have pre-pressed flowers, you can press your own using heavy books or a flower press.
-This will add extra drying time to your project.
+- 4If you don't have pre-pressed flowers readily available, you can press your own using heavy books or a dedicated flower press.
+This process will add extra drying time to your project, so plan accordingly by starting the pressing process several weeks in advance.

 Frequently Asked Questions